ethancjackson/emergent-alignment-icl/README.md

-# Emergent Misalignment via In-Context Learning
+# ICL-Induced Misalignment: A Replication Study with Reproducible Tools

-Experiments exploring whether "follow the pattern" instructions can make AI systems unsafe.
+Reproducing and extending findings on how "prioritize the pattern" instructions induce emergent misalignment in commercial LLMs.

 Read the full write-up: **[content/blog-draft.md](content/blog-draft.md)**